-Defining Subscripted SET Symbols: If the programmer wants to use a subscripted SET symbol, he must write in a GBLA, GBLB, GBLC, LCLA, LCLB, or LCLC instruction, a SET symbol immediately followed by a decimal integer enclosed in parentheses.
-The decimal integer, called a dimension, indicates the number of SET variables associated with a SET symbol is assigned an initial value that is the same as the initial value assigned to the corresponding type of nonsubscripted SET symbol.
+Defining Subscripted SET Symbols: programmer wants to use a subscripted SET symbol, he must write in a GBLA, GBLB, GBLC, LCLA, LCLB, or LCLC instruction, a SET symbol immediately followed by a decimal integer enclosed in parentheses.
+The decimal integer, called a dimension, indicates the number of SET variables associated with the SET symbol.
+Every variable associated with a SET symbol is assigned an initial value that is the same as the initial value assigned to the corresponding type of nonsubscripted SET symbol.